ceciliamerino/Thecaphora_frezzii_DeNovo_Transcriptome/scripts/05_host_filtering/README.md

 ## Overview

-The de novo assembled *Thecaphora frezii* transcriptome was independently aligned against four *Arachis hypogaea* reference genome assemblies using BBMap.
+The de novo assembled *Thecaphora frezzii* transcriptome was independently aligned against four *Arachis hypogaea* reference genome assemblies using BBMap.
 The reference genome assemblies are listed in ../../resources/reference_genomes.md.

 For each alignment: